zeroc-ice/ice/matlab/README.md

 make
 ```

-This creates the toolbox package `toolbox/ice-<Ice Version>-<MATLAB Version>.mltbx`.
+This creates the toolbox package `toolbox/ice-<Ice Version>-<MATLAB Version>-linux.mltbx`.
 You can install the toolbox from
 within MATLAB by double-clicking on the file.

 To build the Ice for MATLAB toolbox using the C++ binary distribution, set `ICE_BIN_DIST=cpp`, note this is only possible